Skip to content

 Whole-Body Connection

-The coordination of the entire body as a single unit for efficient force transfer.
+Coordinating the entire body as a single unit for force transfer.

 (Definition Only)